Klaviyo integrates with both Magento 1 CE and Magento 1 EE. We currently support Magento versions 1.5 and higher.

 You can optionally sync a Magento signup form so that users are added to a Klaviyo list.

-- Click on System > Configuration and then click on Klaviyo under the Customers section.
+If you're not already on the General Settings tab (as instructed in the previous section,) navigate to System > Configuration , and click on Klaviyo under the Customers section.

 This process syncs all future subscribers.
 Existing subscribers need to be manually migrated from your Magento list into Klaviyo.